davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 unreferenced by any code.
 As a result, the optimizers can discard the ``asm`` statement, which in turn removes the need for the entire ``DoCheck`` routine.
-By omitting the ``volatile`` qualifier when it isnt needed you allow the optimizers to produce the most efficient code possible.
+By omitting the ``volatile`` qualifier when it isn't needed you allow the optimizers to produce the most efficient code possible.

 .. code-block:: c++